eProsima/Fast-DDS-docs/docs/sources.rst

 *******************

 colcon_ is a command line tool to build sets of software packages.
-We show you how to use it to compile easily Fast-RTPS and its dependencies.
+This section explains to use it to compile easily Fast-RTPS and its dependencies.
 First install ROS2 development tools (colcon_ and vcstool):

 .. code-block:: bash